Winter Weather Safety

 A 10 MPH wind can make 30 degrees feel like 20, and 0 degrees feel like 20 below.

 The phrase “wind chill” is enough to make most people feel cold just for hearing it.
 Below freezing cold is one thing.
 Add in a stiff breeze and suddenly it feels like the temperature plunged ten or twenty degrees.
-As far as our bodies are concerned, that is exactly what happened unless we take extra precautions to stay safe.
+As far as our bodies are concerned, that is exactly what happened unless we take extra precautions to stay warm.
 Hypothermia begins when the body temperature drops just a few degrees.

 Choose wool or synthetic insulating layers.
 A long sleeve thermal undershirt, then a shirt, sweater, and a wind proof coat with a hood.
 The coat will keep the layers of warm in and the wind out.
 When the temperature drops, add another inner layer.
 Too warm?
 Remove one of the inner layers.
 Wear gloves and a warm hat.
 A scarf or balaclava to protect your face.
 Cotton is poor choice.
 Unlike wool or synthetics, it soaks up perspiration, which then evaporates and robs body heat in the process.